10 MIN READ

 Imagine that you've come up with a creative way of breaking through a bottleneck in your customer service process.
 Before you head straight to your boss with your idea, stop and do some homework.
 Think about the costs and risks associated with the idea.
 (Tools like Cost/Benefit Analysis, Risk Analysis and Impact Analysis will help here.)

 Where the cost of the project and the consequences of something going wrong are small, consider going ahead with your idea directly, while keeping your boss "in the loop" (how far you should do this depends on your relationship with your boss).
 Where risks or costs are more significant, consider preparing a business case, and ask for authorization before you go ahead.

 You've already shown initiative by coming up with a solution.
 Make sure that you follow this through by doing your homework on the idea.
 The more you have researched and considered your ideas, the higher your chances of success will be.

 Persistence is the art of moving forward even when you encounter inertia or difficulty.
-People who show initiative often encounter difficulties and setbacks along the way, so rational persistence (where you listen to, consider, and appropriately modify your direction depending on other people's input) is essential if you want to achieve what you've set out to do.
+People who show initiative often encounter difficulties and setbacks along the way, so resilience and rational persistence (where you listen to, consider, and appropriately modify your direction depending on other people's input) are essential if you want to achieve what you've set out to do.